 On this scenic cruise you have the opportunity to view a large variety of birdlife as well as salt water crocodiles in their natural environment.
 Learn more about the wildlife on the billabong from your knowledgeable guide who will make the cruise both fascinating and informative.

-Continue to the historical Bark Hut Inn for a refreshment stop before entering Kakadu.
-Travel along the old Jim Jim Road visiting White Lily Billabong before arriving at Maguk (Barramundi Gorge).
+Continue to Kakadu via the old Jim Jim Road visiting White Lily Billabong before arriving at Maguk (Barramundi Gorge).
 Enjoy a scenic 1km walk along the edge of Barramundi Creek before arriving at the base of Barramundi Falls.
 Here you have the opportunity to swim or snorkel in the large plunge pool below the falls and discover an array of aquatic life.

 Depart Maguk late afternoon for Nawurlandja Lookout.
 A short climb takes us up the sloping sandstone to provide views of the sun setting across Anbangbang Billabong, Nourlangie Rock and the Arnhem Land escarpment.

 Depart after sunset for Jabiru and Anbinik Kakadu Resort, our accommodation for tonight.

 Overnight: Anbinik Kakadu Resort (Bush Bungalow)

 An absolutely amazing Kakadu tour!
 Lots of diversity in the activities, food was healthy, fresh and well catered.
 The guides were knowledgeable and helpful.
 Hugh was attentive to the needs of everyone in a quiet and professional manner.